markekraus/PSRAW/docs/Module/about_RedditScope.md

 ## Methods

 ### _init([String]$Scope, [String]$Id, [String]$Name, [String]$Description)
 The _init hidden method is used by the constructors to initialize the class.
-This way class initialization code can be maintained in a single methods instead of each constructor.
+This way class initialization code can be maintained in a single method instead of each constructor.

 ```yaml
 Data Type: Void